Patient DataWarehouse Navigator

 The default login here is the same as mentioned above (username:

 port always has to be replaced with the port specified in the initial run command.)

 The following environment variables can be set to adjust the PaDaWaN configuration:

 PADAWAN_LOAD_DEMO_DATAcould be set to either

-falseto indicate, whether a small dataset for demonstration purposes should be imported into the PaDaWaN.
+falseto indicate, whether a small dataset for demonstration purposes should be generated and imported into the PaDaWaN.
 This variable defaults to